 The heat turned on, and a musty smell reminiscent of mildew and charcoal blew through the vent.
 Disgusting.
 I had researched this ship out of curiosity before our arrival, and apparently she was just returning from dry dock to sail a postponed world cruise, after a huge fire that started in the laundry killed a few crewmen and took her out of commission.
 Evidently some smoke damage still lingered in the circulated air.

 As we argued over where and how to stash luggage, we both became congested.
 Thank God he'd made sure we were both stacked up on allergy medications, but I was crushed.
 Just another kick in the gut while I was down.
-I had hoped that I could feel normal after leaving his apartment, which I'd been so allergic to, and maybe that would help us.
+I had hoped that I could feel normal after leaving his apartment, which I'd been so allergic to, to come embark on a ship, since I'd basically been living at sea for the previous year and a half; and maybe that would help us.
 But nope, the universe wouldn't even grant me that.

 "I saved that whole stack of drawers for you to unpack, darling," he said.